inflearn logo

 • Momentary stops of less than 10 minutes and speed reductions, which are difficult to detect, are defined as 'Hidden Factory' losses and are tracked using digital sensors.

-• We do not stop at resolving surface-level symptoms, but must perform a Root Cause Analysis (RCA) from the 4M (Man, Machine, Material, Method) perspective.
+• We do not stop at solving surface-level symptoms but must perform a Root Cause Analysis (RCA) from the 4M (Man, Machine, Material, Method) perspective.

 • The complete elimination of the six major losses goes beyond simply increasing efficiency; it directly contributes to the Return on Assets (ROA) by reducing defect rates and manufacturing costs.